Rabelani Choeni: Wife, Children, Second Chimurenga Contribution, Political Career, Death -Pindula, Local Knowledge

 |+

-'''Rabelani Choene''' was a [[Zimbabwean]] politician and a member of Zanu-PF.
-At the time of his death on 16 July 2021, Choene was Zanu-PF Matabeleland South Province chairman.

-'''Rabelani Choene''' was a [[Zimbabwean]] politician and a member of Zanu-PF.
-At the time of his death on 16 July 2021, Choene was Zanu-PF Matabeleland South Province chairman.
+'''Rabelani ''' was a [[Zimbabwean]] politician and a member of Zanu-PF.
+At the time of his death on 16 July 2021, was Zanu-PF Matabeleland South Province chairman.

 ==Death==